Lawn

 Special watering permit

-When you lay down new turf, you can water your lawn for a maximum of seven consecutive days.
+When you lay down new turf, you can water your lawn for a maximum of fifteen consecutive days.
 However, the watering hours prescribed in the by-law must be respected.

 It is forbidden to make any noise (such as using a lawnmower) that disturbs the peace and tranquility of the neighbourhood between the hours of 9 p.m. and 7 a.m., and all day Sunday.
 It is also forbidden at all times to make a noise with a sound level that is equal to exceeds 50 decibels, as measured at the property line.